elithracing/yamsLog/server/yamsLogd/src/sensors/OBDII-ELM327/ReadMe.txt

 > OBDtool --serial-log logname.txt

-Also: There are excellent documentation from ELM about how to communicate with the chips using a terminal emulator.
-See for example: [1]
+Also: There are excellent documentation from ELM about how to communicate with the chips using a terminal emulator,  see for example: [1].
+There's also a nice ELM327-simulator available for testing your stuff at [2].

 Note on supported PIDS
 ------------------------